cybergizer-hq/LibmagicRb/README.md

 ```

 Optional:
 + You can use the db: keyword for a custom path.
-By default it's set to LibmagicRb::DB.
+By default it's set to nil.
+And as mentioned above, nil = automatically find the db from the system.
-+ The mode is optional, by default it's `LibmagicRb::MAGIC_MIME | LibmagicRb::MAGIC_CHECK | LibmagicRb::MAGIC_SYMLINK`.
++ The `mode:` key is optional, by default it's set to `LibmagicRb::MAGIC_MIME | LibmagicRb::MAGIC_CHECK | LibmagicRb::MAGIC_SYMLINK`.

 Notes:
 + It's really **mandatory** to close the cookie (`cookie.close()`) when you are done with the cookie.
 Otherwise, you rely on the GC and that can cause various problems.